uservan/csds490_project/README.md

 ## 1 Project Overview:

-The project goal is to create and evaulate various methods of enhancing images in low-light conditions.
+The project goal is to create and evaluate various methods of enhancing images in low-light conditions.

 Typically by default when an image is taken it stores the raw rgb values in the image.
-To the human eye our perception struggles to determine sublte differenes so objects that are geuniley a different color can easily get lost in a dark image.
+To the human eye our perception struggles to determine subtle differences so objects that are genuinely a different color can easily get lost in a dark image.
 Using image processing and machine learning tools can help overcome human eye limitations and make images more presentable to humans.

-This project would be used by various camera and smartphone manafucatures to add in the ability to take better low-light condition pictures thus making a better product and sales proposition.
+This project would be used by various camera and smartphone manufactures to add in the ability to take better low-light condition pictures thus making a better product and sales proposition.

 The benefit will be the greater availability of cameras which take good quality images in low lighting conditions.